signalapp/Signal-Pods/GRKOpenSSLFramework/README.md

 ### Notice

-This is merely a wrapper which builds off of work done by others.
+This is a wrapper which builds off of work done by others.
 The original comes from [https://github.com/krzyzanowskim/OpenSSL](https://github.com/krzyzanowskim/OpenSSL) and includes work done by [@jcavar](https://github.com/jcavar/OpenSSL) to build proper frameworks.
 I have repackaged that work as a CocoaPod such that OpenSSL can be used by macOS and iOS projects requiring frameworks.

 Please see the Reference section below for more details.

+### Architecture

+This will build the framework to support the following architectures and platforms:

+* iOS Simulator
+	* i386
+	* x86_64

+* iOS SDK
+	* armv7
+	* armv7s
+	* arm64

+* macOS SDK
+	* x86_64

+Please note that as of OpenSSL version `1.0.2.p` this build uses Xcode 10+ which made the i386 (32 bit) architecture unavailable, so the i386 architecture is not built for macOS. macOS 10.6.8 or above can run 64-bit, so not building the i386 (32 bit) architecture has minor impact.

 ### Installing